5 days in New York City

 What I like the most about NY are the awesome views over the city and the skyline.
 In this blog I will show you our best pictures of New York.
 I’m backpacking, so I travel on a tight budget.
 NY is quiet expensive but if you walk a lot and take your time to look for affordable food, you can save money.
 At the end of the blog I will give a short cost break-down.

-We walked around the financial district (southern Brooklyn) until the harbor, where you can see the Liberty Statute and have a nice walk next to the river.
+The next day, we walked around the financial district (southern Brooklyn) until the harbor, where you can see the Liberty Statute and have a nice walk next to the river.

 From the harbor in the south we walked to the City Hall where you can enter the Brooklyn Bridge.
 It takes around 20 minutes to walk to the other side of the bridge.